Meet the team: Centre for Teaching and Learning (CTL) at Georgian College

 Tracy Mitchell-Ashley

-Faculty Developer: Competency Framework; Changemaking pedagogy
+Faculty Developer: Competency Framework; Changemaking Pedagogy

 Tracy Mitchell-Ashley is a changemaking faculty member whose passion for teaching has led to her role as a faculty developer in the CTL.
 A postsecondary faculty member since 1997, and since 2009 at Georgian, Tracy has excitedly connected with peers to create meaningful learning experiences for students.
 An avid collaborator, she is thrilled to work with faculty peers on their teaching journey and represents CTL on many teams across the college.